Lorenagubaira/exercise-queue-management-api/README.md

 1. You have to create 3 endpoints for your API:

-- POST `/new`: Will recive information about a user and ad him into the queue.
+- POST `/new`: Will receive information about a user and add him to the queue.
 - GET `/next`: Will process one spot of the queue.
-- GET `/all`: Will return a list with everyone that is pending to be processed (the current queue) .
+- GET `/all`: Will return a list with everyone that is pending to be processed (the current queue).

 ## 📖 Fundamentals

 This exercise will make you practice the following fundamentals:

-1. Here you can find the information on [how to send an sms with twillio](https://www.twilio.com/docs/sms/send-messages), you will have to register and account (free) and also register a number (free)
+1. Here you can find the information on [how to send a sms with twillio](https://www.twilio.com/docs/sms/send-messages), you will have to register an account (free) and also register a number (free)
-4. Building an RESTful API
+4. Building a RESTful API
 5. Complex Data Structures.
 6. Queue (FIFO vs FILO)
 7. SMS.